kencormican/milestoneProjectFour/TEST.md

 ## Post Production Bugs Found
 * Manage Categories.
 While the add, edit and delete views were secure the main categories nav template was still accessable for none admin users.
 To resolve I assigned the @login_required decorator required' and if superuser statements to the manage_categories() view.
 * Add/Edit Products.
 The change event js used in pre-production deployment targetted an id common to both widgets and when a second file was uploaded its details were not updated correctly.
-Had to traverse the DOM to action the apporiate element.
+Had to traverse the DOM to action the appropriate element.
 * Bag empty template was failing to provide appropriate feedback due to an incorrectly assigned comment.
 This was also affecting some of the bag toast messages.
 Was resolved by reactivating commented out code.
 * Email Confirmation Currency displayed was incorrect.
 Resolved by amending the appropriate template.
+* When performing post production html validation I noted the validator was responding with "{% load static %}↩↩<!do" error but I believe from explanation in tutorials that this code is correct and simply a linting tool error.
+As I understand it the linting tool's inability to deal with templating language.
+So no fix required.
+Note* This also occurs on any page that extends the base template.

 ***
 [Back to Contents](#table-of-contents)